actonmass/actonmass.org/_issues/criminal-justice-reform.md

 catchphrase: Mass incarceration and a racist, unaccountable police system put communities in danger.
 text: >-
-  #### MANDATORY MINIMUM SENTENCES
+  #### MASS INCARCERATION

   As part of the War on Drugs, politicians in the early 70’s introduced the practice of mandatory minimum sentences to reduce the alleged crime epidemic.
-But instead of making communities safer, mandatory minimums became a catalyst for our current mass incarceration epidemic, terrorizing Black communities and ignoring the root causes of poverty and crime.
-You can almost draw a direct line between the introduction of mandatory minimums and our current crisis - Massachusetts currently has much higher incarceration rates than we did in the 1970’s.
-According to statewide sentencing data, Black and Latinx residents make up just 23 percent of the state’s population, but more than double the percentage of people who are under mandatory minimum sentences for drug-related offenses.
-This is not an accident.
-We have had decades to address the impact of racist mandatory minimums, and we have not done so.
-Our legislature had a chance to end mandatory minimums when they passed a CJR bill back in 2018, but they left mandatory minimums in place and even created a few new ones.
-In a state that has led much of the country in fighting the impact of the War on Drugs by legalizing marijuana, this is unacceptable.
-Mandatory minimum sentences don’t work to reduce crime or incentivize lawful behavior, and incarceration should not be used as a substitute for adequate and accessible health care, jobs programs, or mental health services.
-We need to take action to end mandatory minimum sentencing this session.
+But instead of ending drug addition, mandatory minimums became a catalyst for our current mass incarceration epidemic, terrorizing Black communities and ignoring the root causes of poverty and crime.
+You can almost draw a direct line between the intentional incarceration of drug crimes and our current crisis - Massachusetts currently has much higher incarceration rates than we did in the 1970’s.
+According to statewide sentencing data, Black and Latinx residents make up just 23 percent of the state’s population, but make up more than double the percentage of people incarcerated people.
+We have had decades to address the impact of mass incarceration, and the epidemic of COVID cases in the state's prisons only increases the urgency.
+The threat of prison time doesn't work to reduce crime or incentivize lawful behavior, and incarceration should not be used as a substitute for adequate and accessible health care, jobs programs, or mental health services.
+We need to take action to end mandatory minimum sentencing, stop the building of new prisons, and take steps to